bigbizze/pinescript-docs/final_combined_manual.md

 3barsDown // NOT VALID!
 ```

-The [Pine Script™ Style Guide](https://www.tradingview.com/pine-script-docs/en/v5/writing/Style_guide.html) recommends using uppercase SNAKE_CASE for constants, and camelCase for other identifiers:
+The  recommends using uppercase SNAKE_CASE for constants, and camelCase for other identifiers:

 ```
 GREEN_COLOR = #4CAF50